ratnakarmaker/medicare-client/README.md

 ### Features
 #### This website has user and admin panel,
-* where a user can place a order, see their order list and give his/her feadback about the order experience.
+* Where a user can place a order, see their order list and give his/her feadback about the order experience.
 * Also a Admin can add a product also can delete any product and change order process.Also admin can make another admin.

 ### Technology